What PSI Should My Tires Be? A Simple Tire Pressure Guide

 check cold tire pressure

-Check tire pressure when the tires are cold — that means they haven’t been driven for at least three hours or fewer than 1.6 km — to get an accurate baseline.
-Use a quality manual pressure gauge, press it firmly on the valve stem without letting air escape, and record the reading.
-If the reading differs from the vehicle’s recommended PSI, add or release air as needed and recheck until the pressure matches the specification.
+Check tire pressure when the tires are cold.
+That means they haven’t been driven for at least three hours, or less than 1.6 km.
+Press a quality manual gauge firmly on the valve stem without letting air escape, and record the reading.
+If it differs from the vehicle’s recommended PSI, add or release air and recheck until each tire matches the spec.

 Check When Tires Are Cold